 101 Year Old Message in a Bottle Pulled from Fishing Net

 Over the years, Konrad Fischer, skipper of the German fishing vessel Maria, has found some strange and alarming things in his fishing nets, including WWII water mines and, once, a corpse, according to The Local DE.
 But the veteran fisherman had never found anything like the bottle he pulled from his nets in March 2014: a 101 year old message in a bottle, signed by a man named Richard Platz.
+This message in a bottle was, and still remains, among the oldest bottled messages ever found.

 “I had it in my hand, but then a colleague told me there was something in it,” Fischer told the Kieler Nachrichten newspaper.
 Apparently, he nearly threw it back in the water!
 “When I saw the date,” he added, “I got really excited.”